Wait for it… you won!

 I always enjoy reading the thank you letters.
 It feels good to know that a student is grateful for the investment a donor has made in them.
 Scholarship donor

 You might be requested to write a thank you letter to the donor.
 Even if they don’t ask, do it anyway.
 Be sincere in your letter and make sure the donor knows how you feel about being chosen for this money.

 Use your scholarship

 Scholarship agencies will indicate what the scholarship can pay for tuition, fees, books, personal expenses, transportation, etc. Funds are generally paid directly to the school, however, make sure you know how your scholarship will be applied to your bill.
 See paying with a scholarship at PCC.

 - A scholarship will never lower the amount of your financial aid grants.

 - A scholarship can potentially lower the amount of student loans you can borrow.
 This is because you aren’t allowed to borrow more money than you need to attend school, and scholarships decrease the amount of money you need.
 Contact your school’s financial aid office if you want to know exactly how your scholarship will affect your loans.

-There are three things you should do if you don't win:
+Three things to do if you didn’t win: